 An article describing use cases helps you to communicate with your target audience.
 You show potential customers how others use your product.
 A blog may include separate posts that detail your offer, but it’s not the same as practical examples.
 The seller’s words and real user experience provoke a different reaction.

 Besides, customers may find an unusual way to use your product.
-Such stories generally make the publication more engaging, show that your offer is in demand, and are interesting to read.
+Such stories generally make the publication more engaging, show that your offer is in demand and interesting.
 A post in Evernote’s blog is a great example.

 Take into account seasonality